 Africa’s Western black rhino is now officially extinct, according to the International Union for the Conservation of Nature (IUCN).
-The subspecies was last seen in 2006, the Northern white rhino is also “teetering on the edge of extinction,” and Asia’s Javan Rhino may not be far behind if strong measures are not taken to stem poaching and conservation measures.
+The subspecies was last seen in 2006, the Northern white rhino is also “teetering on the edge of extinction,” and Asia’s Javan Rhino may not be far behind if strong measures are not taken to stem poaching and improve conservation measures.
 This news comes after IUCN conducted a new review of 60,000 species of animals and plants in order to update the Red List of Threatened Species.

 The Southern white rhino faced extinction in the late 1800s until conservation measures were introduced and revived the population.
 Today some 20,000 southern white rhinos roam the wild, according to CNN.

 Had similar measures been implemented for the western black rhino and the northern white rhino, the two species might have thrived, Simon Stuart, chair of the IUCN species survival commission said in a statement.